 Agribusiness: Staying on a Fixed Energy Plan

-A Fixed Energy Plan provides you with some price certainty for the electricity you use.
-It allows you to lock in your energy charges for the agreed term so you’ll not be subject to any energy usage price increases over that period.
+Fixed Energy Plans provide you with some price certainty for the duration of your contract.
+It allows you to lock in your energy charges for the agreed term so you won’t be subject to any energy charge price increases over that period.
 Network, government and regulatory charges like GST and the Electricity Authority levy can change.

-What services are not included in Fixed Energy Plans?
+What services aren’t included in Fixed Energy Plans?

 Are the rates for my other properties changing as well?